signalogic/SigSRF_SDK/codecs_page.md

   #define DS_CODEC_CREATE_USE_TERMINFO             /* pCodecInfo points to a TERMINATION_INFO struct */
 ```

 For direct or "codec only" usage, pCodecInfo should point to a CODEC_PARAMS struct; for example usage see mediaTest_proc.c or hello_codec.c.
 For packet based applications (indirect codec usage), if the DS_CC_USE_TERMINFO flag is given in uFlags, then pCodecInfo should point to a TERMINATION_INFO struct (defined in shared_include/session.h); for example usage see packet_flow_media_proc.c (packet/media thread processing)

   DSCodecDecode

-    -decode one or more frames using one or more decoder handles
+  * decode one or more frames using one or more decoder handles
-    -returns length of decoded media frame (in bytes)
+  * returns length of decoded media frame (in bytes)

 ```c++
     int DSCodecDecode(HCODEC*          hCodec,        /* pointer to one or more codec handles, as specified by numChan */ unsigned int     uFlags,        /* flags, see DS_CODEC_DECODE_xxx flags below */